Thyroid Health Is Essential For Weight, Mood, And Mental Stability

 1. Cholesterol That’s Too High or Too Low

 Too much fat in your diet causes high cholesterol, right?
 Wrong.
 High cholesterol can have a number of originating factors, and diet is only a small contributor compared to others.
 If diet and exercise don’t help, it may be time to consider that there is an underlying problem.
 If you take medication for cholesterol and it’s not working, then definitely have your thyroid checked.
 You may have hypothyroidism, or low thyroid hormone levels.
 In some cases, low cholesterol may be a problem.
-It’s always a good idea to get tested for hyperthyroidism, which is too much circulating thyroid hormone.
+It’s always a good idea to get tested for hyperthyroidism, which is too much-circulating thyroid hormone.

 2. Sore Joints and Nerve Pain

-Research has find that thyroid diseases, both hypo- and hyperthyroidism, can cause nerve pain in some people who suffer from thyroid disease and getting their thyroid in check has lead to improvements in wrist pain and tingling sensations in some people.
+Research has found that thyroid diseases, both hypo- and hyperthyroidism, can cause nerve pain in some people who suffer from thyroid disease and getting their thyroid in check has lead to improvements in wrist pain and tingling sensations in some people.
 In one case, a 60-year-old Italian woman suffering from a burning sensation showed symptoms of hypothyroidism.
 As she progressed with her thyroid treatment, the pain went away.

 3. Heart Disease